Kathy Maister's Start Cooking

 Some people like really soft scrambled eggs, other people like really dry scrambled eggs.
 Just keep gently stirring the eggs until they look like what you think the perfect consistency is.

-By the way, I'll let you in on a secret about what happened when I was taking the photographs for this blog post.
-Mid-way through, I dropped my camera into the egg mixture.
-I have discovered a new "3-second rule" about scrambled eggs; if you drop your camera in the bowl of uncooked scrambled eggs, you have three seconds to scoop it out and wipe it off.
-The automatic lens sticks a little but your camera will still work!
+YIKES!
+When I was taking the photographs for this blog post I dropped my camera into the egg mixture!
+I scooped it out and wiped it off.
+The automatic lens sticks a little but my camera still works!
 Who knew?

 imgp1485_305